raspberrypilearning/relax-stretch/en/step_6.md

 --- /task ---

-Test your new code by running the program and clicking the two arrows to raise or reuce the number of repetitions.
-You may want to display the `repetitions`{:class="block3variables"} variable for this by _ticking_ the variable's checkbox in the `variables`{:class="block3variables"} palette, so that you can see the value of `repetitions`{:class="block3variables"} changing.
+Test your new code by running the program and clicking the two arrows to raise or reduce the number of repetitions.
+You may want to display the `repetitions`{:class="block3variables"} variable for the test.
+This will mean that you can see the value of `repetitions`{:class="block3variables"} changing.
+To do this _tick_ the variable's checkbox in the `variables`{:class="block3variables"} palette.

 ![Making the repetition variable display on the stage](images/untickRepetitionsVariable.png)